codyrhoads/ray-tracer/README.md

 # ray-tracer

 ## Parsing
 Parses Camera, Lights, Spheres, Planes, and Triangles correctly.
 Comments are ignored.
-Object transforms function properly, provided they are given consecutively and are the last object information provided.
+Object transforms manipulate the object properly, provided all transforms are given consecutively.

 ## Rendering
 Images render fine with Blinn-Phong and Cook-Torrance.
 Reflectance and Refraction are functioning properly.
 Schlick's Approximation and Beer's Law are implemented.
 Anti-aliasing is implemented.

+## Spatial Data Structure
+Bounding Volume Hierarchy is implemented.

 ## Diagnostic/Testing
 Most test commands (sceneinfo, pixelray, firsthit, pixelcolor) are functioning as intended.